GET A FREE, NO-RISK QUOTE

 • A receivables financing company that factors the invoice (the “factor”)

 Non-recourse factoring companies assume the credit risk for invoices they factor.
-If a customer is unable to pay due to insolvency, the non-recourse factoring company absorbs the loss, not the client.
+This means that if a customer cannot pay due to insolvency, the non-recourse factoring company absorbs the loss, not the client.

 Non-recourse factoring companies rarely mandate that clients buy back an invoice.
-Generally this would only occur in the case of customer dispute; such as, the customer did not receive the shipment, refused delivery or returned it.
+This would generally only occur in the case of a customer dispute, such as when the customer did not receive the shipment, refused delivery, or returned it.
 Read more about non-recourse factoring.

 Factoring with Recourse

-Full recourse factoring (or factoring with full recourse) leaves the client responsible for the credit worthiness of its debtors, with the factoring company retaining the right to sell an invoice back to their client if a debtor is unable to pay for any reason — even if the invoice simply goes unpaid for a short period of time.
+Full recourse factoring (or factoring with full recourse) leaves the client responsible for the creditworthiness of its debtors.
+In this case, the factoring company retains the right to sell an invoice back to their client if a debtor is unable to pay for any reason—even if the invoice simply goes unpaid for a short period of time.

 When working with a company that factors with full recourse, the client may even still be responsible for collecting on the invoice as well as paying any legal fees the recourse factoring company accrued while they held the customer invoices.